 - Pros: Prevents atrophy of muscles after injury or surgery; increases strength; helps with regeneration of muscles and their related nervous systems.

 - Cons: Best done by a professional, unless you wish to purchase specialized equipment.
 If purchasing, you need to make sure which type of unit you are purchasing; combination units are available.

 Like NMES, transcutaneous electrical stimulation uses low-level electrical currents, but it targets the sensory nerves to reduce pain.

 - Pros: Prompts the brain to ignore the pain for a short amount of time by sending a non-painful stimulus to the affected area.

 - Cons: Again, this type of dog physical therapy involves purchasing specialized equipment or a session with a professional.

-- Pros: Increased range of motion, circulation, wound healing; decreased pain, inflammation and scar tissue.
+- Pros: Increased range of motion, circulation, and wound healing; decreased pain, inflammation, and scar tissue.

 - Cons: Requires specialized equipment or in-office appointment.